MakeSchool-Tutorials/Peeved-Penguins-SpriteKit-Swift3/P12-Particle-Effects/content.md

 ```
 >

-The most is explained in the comments of this snippet.
-We load a particle effect and place it on the seals position directly before we remove the seal from the scene.
-We control the length of the particle by setting the *numParticlesToEmit*, this takes a bit of trial and error to get a value that looks right.
+You load a particle effect and place it at the seals's position directly before the seal is removed from the scene.
+The runtime of the particle can be controlled by setting the *numParticlesToEmit*, it's not super logical so it takes a bit of trial and error to get a value that looks and feels right.

 #Summary

 Well done!
 Now you know how to create particle effects and make them play when certain events in your game occur.

+In the next chapter you will be adding animated penguins to the sidelines.